 PURPOSE To help maximize value addition to the portfolio and maintain investors informed of portfolio performance WHY THIS MATTERS Targeted and effective support to investees is only possible if there is adequate information on their progress.
-Good investor vital to win investor confidence and attract more investment.
-How do you know your portfolio The management team is able to report to investors the key financial and impact metrics agreed in the LPA. monitoring strategy is working?
-How do you know your investor reporting strategy is working?
-Investors are reporting satisfaction with the quality and timeliness of reporting they are receiving from the Manco.
+Good investor reporting is vital to win investor confidence and attract more investment.
+How do you know your portfolio monitoring strategy is working? · How do you know your investor Investors are reporting satisfaction with the quality and timeliness of reporting they are receiving from the Manco. reporting strategy is working?